-It is clear that our team values a sense of purpose, belonging and empowerment.
+It is clear that our team values a sense of purpose. belonging and empowerment.
 Some of the areas that stand out as points to celebrate are that:

+0970

+79% overall engagement score

-- 72% retention rate - 79% inclusion index score
+72% retention rate

+79% inclusion index score

 EMPLOYEE ENGAGEMENT SURVEY RESULTS